syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/circular-gauge/EJ2_ASP.MVC/getting-started.md

 ## Add Gauge Title

-You can add a title using `title` attribute to the circular gauge to provide quick information to the user.
+You can add a title using [Title](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.CircularGauge.CircularGauge.html#Syncfusion_EJ2_CircularGauge_CircularGauge_Title) attribute to the circular gauge to provide quick information to the user.

 {% tabs %}
 {% highlight cshtml tabtitle="CSHTML" %}